 The Truth About the Morning After Pill: Here’s What You Need to Know

-There’s a lot of information out there about the morning after pill and, unfortunately, that means there’s also plenty of misinformation too.
-When you’re considering emergency contraception, you need the facts, not rumors and unverified assumptions.
-That’s why our medical experts are here to tell you what you need to know!
+There’s a lot of information about the morning after pill, and, unfortunately, that means there’s also plenty of misinformation.
+When considering emergency contraception, you need the facts, not rumors and unverified assumptions.

 How It Works